<- back to Blog

 $ nslookup subdomain1.example.com 1.1.1.1

-Which returned the correct public IP that was automatically assigned by the ddclient.
-Then I changed the TTL back to Automatic.
-I noticed that when the dynamic assignment of the IP executed, the TTL had also changed to Automatic anyways.
+Which returned the correct public IP that had been automatically assigned by ddclient.
+Afterwards, I changed the TTL back to Automatic.
+I noticed that after the dynamic assignment of the IP executed, the TTL had also changed to Automatic anyway.

 And that’s it!
 All that’s left is to see if the client will correctly assign a new IP to the subdomains automatically whenever they change again.